 What to expect at the2014 Summit

 When you bring together 250 leaders from around the globe to connect on innovation topics, anything is possible.
-This year we will discuss topics that will redefine the way we think about the connections of the things, resources, industries and people that surround us.
-The 2014 Summit will be held August 26-27, 2014.
+This annual event brings together a diverse group of thinkers and doers, movers and shakers and creators and innovators.
+This year we will discuss topics that will redefine the way you think about your connections to the things, resources, industries and people that surround us.
+Come prepared to learn something new, share something unique and befriend remarkable change makers.

 The COIN 2014Summit